XuelianCheng/SLT-Net/README.md

 ```

 **Prediction.**
-You can evaluate a trained model using `prediction.sh` for each dataset, that would help you generate *.png images correspoding to different datasets.
+You can evaluate a trained model using `prediction.sh` for each dataset, which would help you generate *.png images corresponding to different datasets.
 ```shell
 sh test_video_moca-mask.sh
 sh test_video_cad2016.sh